This interview originally appeared on the Contact – Infinite Futures SF blog on December 2, 2012.

 Kait Gamble was born and raised in the Pacific Northwest and started writing to entertain herself during the long winters as a child.
 She now lives in England.
 Visit her at KaitGamble.com.

 Kait was nice enough to chat with me about Liar’s Game last week.

 J.L.H.: Are you a fan of Firefly?
 Liar’s Game had a similar feel.

 K.G.: Yes, I’m a huge fan of Firefly!
 I loved the series and the characters.
 When I started writing Liar’s Game I hadn’t watched it in about two years and it didn’t really dawn on me that I was writing something similar until I started watching them again with my daughter.
 But the themes of friendship and trust along with adventure are things that I always have at the back of my mind when I write.

-J.L.H.: OK, Aurelia is WAY less slutty than I am.
-Six years on a ship with those awesome men, and no hanky panky?
+J.L.H.: OK, six years on a ship with those awesome men, and no hanky panky?
 It did say six years, right?
-She must have had a lot of batteries.
+Aurelia must have had a lot of batteries.

 LOL!
 I pictured her being like me when I was growing up.
 I hung out with a group of platonic guy friends who treated me like a little sister all through elementary and high school.
 We watched each other’s backs and went through all kinds of insane adventures but there was never a hint of anything more, though we would have probably given up limbs for one another if it came down to it.

 J.L.H.: This book felt like a sequel to me.
 Did I miss something?
 Is there a previous book?
 Or are you just that good at creating a back story and camaraderie between the characters?

 K.G.: Nope not a sequel.
 I like to think of it as a taster.
 A prequel.
 The camaraderie was easy to write as I just imagined my younger self with my friends.
 Though none of us was a cyborg or a mad scientist, sadly.

 J.L.H.: You were a mad scientist… on the inside.
 Will there be more books about the crew of Euchronia?